keithgroup/apdft-atoms-dimers/README.md

 - **Quantum alchemy with Taylor series (QATS)**: Approximating the alchemical potential energy surface (PES) using a Taylor series centered at &#8710;Z = 0.
 Central finite difference using an *h* of 0.01 was used to calculate first through fourth derivatives.

+## Citation

+If you use this software, please cite it as specified in `CITATION.cff`.

+## Related publications

+This software was used to generate and analyze data for the following manuscripts.

+- Eikey, E. A.; Maldonado, A. M.; Griego, C. D.; von Rudorff, G. F.; Keith, J. A. Evaluating quantum alchemy of atoms with thermodynamic cycles: Beyond ground electronic states. *ChemRxiv* **2021**.
+DOI: 10.26434/chemrxiv-2021-3l4zh
+- Eikey, E. A.; Maldonado, A. M.; Griego, C. D.; von Rudorff, G. F.; Keith, J. A. Quantum alchemy beyond singlets: Bonding in diatomic molecules with hydrogen. *ChemRxiv* **2021**.
+DOI: 10.26434/chemrxiv-2021-pt5gd

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.